shreyaa98/Car-Price-Prediction/README.md

 - Chrome or Firefox web browser
 - Pandas library

-You can download the Chrome driver from the following link [link](https://chromedriver.storage.googleapis.com/index.html).
+You can download the Chrome driver from the following [link](https://chromedriver.storage.googleapis.com/index.html).
 Please download the version that matches your browser version.
 For python, the download link is here [python link](https://www.python.org/)

 # Code File
 To access the code and check how I created this project the link is given Below [python_file](https://github.com/shreyaa98/Car-Price-Prediction/blob/main/cars24.py)